FrancoA325/FSAE-Tire-Data/Tire Analysis/Readme.txt

 I am still working on the format and small things.
 I may make changes in the future so there is no need to use matlab but i havent started to look at that yet.

 Data used in this program is from Formula SAE Tire Test Consortium (FSAE TTC) and Calspan Tire Research Facility (TIRF)

+AS OF 8/23/2023
+The tire processing file now has a gui and there is no need to change the file paths directly in the code.

+Data used in this program is from Formula SAE Tire Test Consortium (FSAE TTC) and Calspan Tire Research Facility (TIRF)